 This time of year many of us are working on saving money and getting on track with our budgets by taking a no spend challenge.
 Whether you are working on a no spend weekend or a no spend month it can be hard to find free ways to have fun with your family.

 No spend weekends are hard, but they are even harder in the winter time when it is too cold to enjoy the outdoors.
 Between catching up from extra spending at Christmas and saving for summer adventures, winter is the perfect time to have several no spend weekends to help save a little extra money.

-With a little planning no spend weekends can be fun rather than a chore.
-Have a memory making weekend with these 30+ family friendly activities perfect for your next no spend weekend.
+With a little planning no spend weekends can be fun raher than a chore.
+Have a memory making weekend with these 30+ family friendly activities perfect for your next no spend challenge weekend.

-Family Friendly Things to Do on a No Spend Weekend in Winter
+Family Friendly Things to Do this Weekend during your No Spend Challenge

 Have a Family Challenge